NDAR123909/reservoir-lorenz-regime-transitions/README.md

 bifurcation diagram at values it never saw?
 And what controls how far past the training window it stays right?

-This repository contains the code, experiments, and figures for the question at hand, and the README covers what the project found and how to reproduce it.
+This repository has the code, experiments and figures behind that question, plus what
+I found and how to rerun it.

 ![Attractor climate at unseen ρ: true Lorenz (grey) vs. cold-extrapolated ESN (red)](figures/fig5_attractor_climate.png)

 *True Lorenz attractor (top, grey) vs. the ESN free-running cold (bottom, red) at three values of ρ the network never trained on.
-This is a climate-comparison for the geometry that the network settles onto, not a comparison regarding the pointwise trajectory.*
+This is a climate-comparison for the geometry that the network settles onto, not the pointwise trajectory.*

-## Each of the five contributions
+## Contributions

 - **C1**: Reproduce the bifurcation diagram from four training values (specifically the gate since nothing else runs until this passes).